jotaen/coding-dojo/README.md

 ##### [The discount campaign](discount-campaign)

 A skateboard shop owner does his math before launching a discount campaign for students.
-Can you help him without using a single block statement?
+Can you help him without using a single control statement?

 - **Subject:** Data analysis
 - **Issue:** Functional programming